lodgify/lodgify-ui/docs/CONTRIBUTING.md

 #### Pull requests

-- Open a PR into the [production branch](https://github.com/lodgify/lodgify-ui/tree/production).
+- Open a PR into the [master branch](https://github.com/lodgify/lodgify-ui/tree/master).
 - The PR Opener adds contributors as Reviewers *and* Assignees.
 - Each Reviewer completes a review.
 Reviewer removes themself as Assignee.
 - If action is required, Reviewer adds Opener as Assignee.